 Mic-in via USB is not available due to the microUSB port.

-MGCOOL Explorer is available in black and silver.
+All MGCOOL Explorer cameras are available in black and silver.

 Dimensions & Weight: